Elanoran/mud_area_editor/readme.md

 # MUD Area Editor

-This is a browser-based MUD (Multi-User Dungeon) area editor for managing rooms, exits, areas, and formats such as ROM and AW.
+Dive into classic MUD world building with a "modern" twist!
+This browser based area editor lets you visually create, edit, and manage rooms, exits, and areas for your favorite MUD codebases including ROM and JSON format for backup.
+Instantly shape your dungeon’s map, fine tune layouts, and export with ease all from the comfort of your web browser.

 ## Screenshot